obitorin07/Python-For-Beginners/README.md

 # Python Practice

 This repository contains a collection of Python programs for practice.
+I Will Upload Here Regularly New Programs What i practiced

 ## How to Use
 1. Clone the repository: `git clone https://github.com/obitorin07/Python-For-Beginners.git